Richmond Pubs | Riverside Taverns & Heated Beer Gardens

 The White Swan

-The White Swan calls itself ‘Richmond’s best kept secret’, so apologies if we’re spoiling things… but seeing as though we’ve already started: it’s an adaptable, traditionally-styled pub with log fires for winter and a flagstone courtyard for summer.
+The White Swan calls itself ‘Richmond’s best kept secret’, so apologies if we’re spoiling things.
+It’s an adaptable, traditionally-styled pub with log fires for winter and a flagstone courtyard for summer.
 There’s a Sunday roast that can be sampled all-year-round; particularly the pork belly backed by allll the good stuff (roasties, cabbage, carrots, cauliflower cheese, gravy and a Yorkshire pud) and then preferably followed (ignore your stomach’s pleas) by sticky toffee pudding with butterscotch sauce and honeycomb ice cream.
 It’s 100 metres from the river, in case you fancied desperately need a walk after…

 The Britannia

 There’s a real possibility that you, very innocently, will arrive at The Britannia just before lunchtime under the guise of ‘one’ pint and then leave, very deliriously, many more pints later, as the last orders are being taken just shy of 11pm.
-Don’t beat yourself up over it though, you’re not the only to have succumbed to this historic pub’s irresistible charm.
-With a brilliant modern menu of British gastro grub (hint: Orkney scallops with crushed hazelnuts, day boat beer-battered cod and chips, and a 35-day aged Lake District farmers ribeye steak), an idyllic, leafy outdoor garden and super-friendly, attentive staff, why not just spend 10-hours drinking and eating the day away here?
+Don’t beat yourself up over it though, you’re not the first to have succumbed to this historic pub’s irresistible charm.
+With a brilliant modern menu of British gastro grub (like Orkney scallops with crushed hazelnuts, day boat beer-battered cod and chips, and a 35-day aged ribeye steak), an idyllic, leafy outdoor garden and super-friendly, attentive staff, why not just spend 10-odd hours drinking and eating the day away here?

 Not in the mood for pub grub?
 Book into one of Richmond’s best restaurants